adamiturabi/arabic-tutorial-book/docs/index.md

 Note the following points regarding the form of the noun of superiority:

 + Nouns of superiority are regularly of the pattern [أَفْعَلُ]{.ar} [Eafealu]{.trn} using the template root [فعل]{.arroot}.
-+ Nouns of superiority are non-fully changing nouns, so they won't have [n]{.trn} marks and the indefinite noun in the i-state will have an [a]{.trn}-mark on the last letter.
++ Nouns of superiority are non-fully changing nouns, so they are not [nUn]{.trn2}ated and the indefinite noun in the i-state will have an [a]{.trn}-mark on the last letter.
 + If a root's last two letters are the same, it is shown as a two-letter root and the noun of superiority is formed by doubling the last letter.
 Example: [جد]{.arroot}: [أَجَدُّ]{.ar}  [Eajaddu]{.trn} "newer".
 + If a root's last letter is [و]{.ar} or [ي]{.ar}, then the noun of superiority's last letter will be [ىٰ]{.ar}.
 Example: [قوي]{.arroot}: [أَقْوَىٰ]{.ar} [EaqwA  ]{.trn} "stronger".